akveo/nebular/docs/articles/auth-token.md

    NbAuthModule.forRoot({
      providers: [
-       NbEmailPassAuthProvider.install('email', {
+       NbEmailPassAuthProvider.register('email', {
          ...

          token: {
-           key: 'token', // this parameter tells Nebular where to look for the token },
+           key: 'token', // this parameter tells where to look for the token },
-       }),
+       }, NbAuthJWTToken),
      ],
    }),
   ],